Asheryram/SIMPLE-API/README.md

 ### Summary

-**Getting Started**
--Clone this repository.
+- Clone this repository.
--Install the necessary dependencies using npm install.
+- Install the necessary dependencies using npm install.
--Start the server using node server.js.
+- Start the server using node server.js.